maitree-patel/scRNA-Sequence-Analysis-Exploring-Heterogeneity-in-Human-Skeletal-Muscle/README.md

 ## Exploring Results
 ### Data Pre-processing
 #### 1. Quality Control
 The plot below shows the QC metrics for the filtered data.
-QC is performed to filter out low quality which include:
+QC is performed to filter out low quality gene and cell counts which include:

 - Cells with low features
 - Cells with high percentage of mitochondrial transcript are indicative of dying or poor quality cells.